ShamikRoy/Moral-Role-Prediction/README.md

 ## Dataset

 The annotated tweet dataset can be found in the _'annotated_dataset'_ folder.
 The folder contains separate json files for each of the Moral Foundations.
-Upon parsing the json files a dictionary of the following format can be found -
+Upon parsing the json files a dictionary of the following format can be found.

 ```
 {